sophgo/tpu-mlir/docs/developer_manual/source_en/Appx.02_tpulang_support_op.rst

 * name: A string.
 Model name.
 * inputs: List of Tensors, representing all input Tensors for compiling the network.
 * outputs: List of Tensors, representing all output Tensors for compiling the network.
 * cmp: A boolean.
-True indicates result verification is needed, False indicates compilation only.
+True indicates result verification is needed, False indicates compilation only. 'cmp' parameter is useless when 'mlir_inference' set to False.
 * refs: List of Tensors, representing all Tensors requiring verification in the compiled network.
 * mode: A string.
 Indicates the type of model, supporting "f32" and "int8".
 * dynamic: A boolean.
 Whether to do dynamic compilation.
+* no_save: A boolean.
+It indicates whether to temporarily store intermediate files in shared memory and release them along with the process.
+When this option is enabled, the compile function will return the generated 'bmodel' file as a bytes-like object, which the user needs to receive and do some further process, for example, by saving it using 'f.write(bmodel_bin).'.
+* asymmetric: A boolean.
+This parameter indicates whether it is for asymmetric quantization.
+* opt: An integer type representing the compiler group optimization level.
+0 indicates no need for layer group; 1 indicates grouping as much as possible; 2 indicates grouping based on dynamic programming.
+* mlir_inference: A boolean.
+Whether to do mlir inference. 'cmp' parameter is useless when 'mlir_inference' set to False.
+* bmodel_inference: A boolean.
+Whether to do bmodel inference.

 .. _deinit: